gitZac/nexus/README.md

 - File inheritance for all nuxt directories and files using layers
 - Global CSS override example with variables (`assets/css/variables.css`)
-- Example on how to use the same codebase and templateswith different underlying data models coming from different API's using normalizers (`server/api/*)`
+- Example on how to use the same codebase and template swith different underlying data models coming from different API's using normalizers (`server/api/*)`

 ## Setup